jolexa/blog.jolexa.net/content/post/linux-in-response-to-5-second-boot-naive-attempt-at-sreadahead.md

   5. reboot

 **End result**: No improvement in boot time with either readahead-list or sReadahead.
 *Disclaimer*: This was a naive attempt and I'm sure I need additional kernel patches or something.
 But that is non obvious to me at this point.
-Anyway, if others want to expand on this&#8230;feel free to contact me.
+Anyway, if others want to expand on this...feel free to contact me.

 Additional reading:
 [Improving boot time on a general Linux distribution, not an easy task][5] (Mandriva dev)